Slaine (rapper): 2004 to 2011: rise to prominence and breakthrough

 In late 2004, the creation of the rap supergroup La Coka Nostra started when hip-hop artist Danny Boy O'Connor was mentoring two up and coming artists which included Carroll.
 O'Connor brought them to meet his former DJ Leor Diamant (DJ Lethal) from his previous group House of Pain.
 They decided to make a group, however O'Connor felt that there was a void and asked experienced rapper William Braunstein (Ill Bill) to join.
 The group's name came about, when O'Connor teased other members after they had a night out.
 The group started releasing music on MySpace, and went viral.
 Eventually, another former House of Pain member Erik Schrody (Everlast) showed interest to join the group.
 By 2006, the group consisted of O'Connor, Carroll, Diamant, Braunstein, and Schrody (who left some time after the first album was released).

 During this time, Carroll was getting noticed as a talented rapper in the Boston underground hip-hop scene.
-He was part of a group named Special Teamz alongside artists Jayshaun and Ed O.G.
+He was part of a group named Special Teamz alongside artists Jaysaun and Ed O.G.
 In a 2005 Boston Globe article, he is described as “one of the city’s most talented hip-hop artist, who exudes mass appeal”.

 In 2005, he released the mixtape The White Man Is the Devil, Vol. 1.